Soniox named best-in-class STT for voice agents

 This results in fewer interruptions, lower downstream compute costs, and a more natural conversational experience across your entire voice stack.

-With the Soniox API, you can transcribe and translate simultaneously in a single real-time stream.
+With the Soniox API, you can transcribe and translate speech simultaneously in a single real-time stream.

 5. Built for the enterprise

-Soniox v4 Real-Time is available immediately via API and is engineered for demanding, enterprise-grade workloads.
-It supports uninterrupted real-time audio streams of up to 5 hours, making it suitable for production deployments at global scale.
+Soniox v4 Real-Time is available immediately via API and engineered for demanding, enterprise-grade workloads.
+It supports uninterrupted real-time audio streams of up to 5 hours, enabling long-running voice agents, live events, and continuous transcription or translation in production environments.

-Soniox v4 Real-Time is fully backward-compatible with Soniox v3 Real-Time.
-Upgrading is seamless: simply switch the model name to stt-rt-v4 and immediately benefit from improved accuracy, latency, and reliability.
+v4 Real-Time is fully backward-compatible with Soniox v3 Real-Time.
+Upgrading requires no architectural changes, simply switch the model name to stt-rt-v4 and immediately benefit from improved accuracy, lower latency, and increased reliability.

 The practical shift